Wayne Art Center Policies and Information

 Coming to class?
 Here is what you need to do to help us keep everyone safe:

-- If masks are required: Bring an appropriate mask from home to be worn covering your nose and mouth and put it on before entering the building.
+- If masks are optional: Bring an appropriate mask from home to be worn covering your nose and mouth and put it on before entering the building.

 - Complete the WAC waiver of liability form online prior to coming to WAC.